vkdhawan819/vkdhawan819/README.md

 Here are some of my projects:

-* 🔹 Project 1 – The AI Resume Analyzer is an intelligent system designed to automate the process of reviewing and analyzing resumes using advanced techniques from Natural Language Processing (NLP) and Machine Learning.
+* 🔹 Project 1 – The **AI Resume Analyzer** is an intelligent system designed to automate the process of reviewing and analyzing resumes using advanced techniques from Natural Language Processing (NLP) and Machine Learning.
 The primary goal of this project is to help job seekers improve their resumes and assist recruiters in efficiently shortlisting candidates.
 The system accepts resumes in formats such as PDF or DOCX, extracts relevant information (like skills, education, experience), and evaluates the content based on predefined criteria or job descriptions.
-* 🔹 Project 2 – Short description
+* 🔹 Project 2 – A **Movie Recommendation System** is a software project designed to suggest movies to users based on their preferences, behavior, and past interactions.
+It uses techniques like collaborative filtering, content-based filtering, or hybrid approaches to analyze user data (such as ratings, watch history, or genres) and predict movies the user is likely to enjoy.
+The system aims to enhance user experience by providing personalized recommendations, improving engagement, and helping users discover relevant content efficiently.

 * 🔹 Project 3 – Short description

 *(Add links once your projects are ready)*